Skip to content

 Mar 9

-We will present informative speeches to each other, teaching each other about something that we didn't already know.
+old - We will prepare to present informative speeches to each other, teaching each other about something that we didn't already know.
+A template for outlining will be worked on in class. new - we will review and take test in class

 7. Session 7